Breaking the Mould Group Blog

 Taxable Benefits :

-Generally, any perk you receive due to your job is considered taxable income unless specifically exempt.
+Generally, any perk you receive due to your job is taxable unless specifically exempt.
 Here are some examples:

 1. Using a company car for personal stuff